gmcyber/CapstoneDemo/README.md

   * Optionally select a custom domain if you own one (you will have some DNS work to do)
   * Select a Jekyll thems
 * You should now be able to go to your repo:  https://gmcyber.github.io/CapstoneDemo/

+## Github Wiki Option
+* This is pretty straight forward, you essentially just select the Wiki Tab and author your content in any supported markup language as many of you have done in your tech-jounals for CNCS courses.